 South Africa has a well-established network of protected areas, both on land and in the sea, which comprises protected areas falling under the mandates of national, provincial and local spheres of government, supplemented by state, private and community areas that range from controlled environments, crop and rangelands, agroecosystems, extensive wildlife systems, to intact fully functioning wilderness.
 Similarly, aquatic and marine systems have a range of different types of use.
 Collectively, these protected and conservation areas serve to protect the biodiversity and ecological infrastructure of South Africa.
-In addition, there are diverse approaches to the sustainable use of the multiple valuable, and often indispensable or irreplaceable, attributes, products, services and benefits of biodiversity-based economy.
+In addition, there are diverse approaches to the sustainable use of the multiple valuable, and often indispensable or irreplaceable, attributes, products, services and benefits of biodiversity, in both state and particularly within the private sector, that form the basis for a dynamic and important biodiversity-based economy.
 Biodiversity-based enterprises must compete in their value proposition with less conservation-compatible uses, such as agriculture, mining, fishing, and housing, to be a preferred land or ocean use option.